 - Design Architect

-New jobs are being produced at a rate of 4.2% which is lower than average.
-The Bureau of Labor Statistics predicts 5,500 new jobs for Architects by 2026.
-There will be an estimated 9,700 positions for Architect per year.
+In the United States, there were 128,800 jobs for Architect in 2016.
+New jobs are being produced at a rate of 4.2% which is below the national average.
+The Bureau of Labor Statistics predicts 5,400 new jobs for Architect by 2026.
+Due to new job openings and attrition, there will be an average of 9,700 job openings in this field each year.

 |State||Annual Mean Salary|